MostafaPayami/HBF/README.md

 # Hybrid Beamforming Methods for mmWave MIMO Systems
-The MATLAB and Python codes have been used for the experiments and results presented in the following paper [1].
+The MATLAB and Python codes used for the experiments and results presented in the following paper [1].

 [1] M. Payami, and S. D. Blostein, “Hybrid Beamforming for mmWave Massive MIMO Systems Based on Analytical Phase Optimization and Self-Supervised Learning”, submitted to IEEE Transactions on Signal Processing, 2025.